triadtitans/seminar_rigid_body_methods/_sources/applylag.md

     \end{pmatrix}
 \end{equation}
 The above block matrix is called the **mass matrix** of the body.
+(The term mass matrix is also used for matrices with a totally different structure.)

 If the mass matrix is denoted by $\bf M$ and $p \coloneqq \begin{pmatrix} p_{trans} \\ p_{rot} \end{pmatrix} $ as well as
 $v \coloneqq \begin{pmatrix} v_{trans} \\ v_{rot} \end{pmatrix} $, the equation can be written as $\bf p = M \cdot v$.
 The mass matrix is not time-dependent as the inertia tensor and mass do not depent on time.
 As the left upper diagonal and $\II$ are invertible, the mass matrix is also invertible.

-Note that the mass matrix represents the Legendre transform.

 An object:
 !["hammer"](hammer.png "hammer")